 Because these basin fish do roam so much, there are basically two strategies.
 The first strategy is to sit in one location where you have a consistent flow of fish swimming underneath you.
 The second strategy is to be much more aggressive and drill a grid of holes where you can be much more mobile to contact roaming schools of fish.
 This more aggressive approach can become even more effective if you can fish off other anglers.
 Roam and explore holes and when your buddy finds them, fish right next to him until you lose the fish and then team up to find the next pod of fish.
 What can also be surprising at times is how fish respond to fishing pressure.
 There are times where the fish would simply slide off ten feet away so don’t be afraid to drill a lot of holes.
 Sometimes simply a handful of feet away from previous holes.
 If you are going to simply be patient and hunker down on one location, you are basically just running traffic… picking off fish as they swim by.
-This do less approach can also be just as effective particularly during tougher bites or if you are alone.
+This do-less approach can also be just as effective particularly during tougher bites or if you are alone.
 Almost seems like the fish are swimming in a circle and the same school of fish swims by every half hour.
-The less people around you, the more the fish get to swim uninterrupted until they swim underneath you again.
+The fewer people around you, the more the fish get to swim uninterrupted until they swim underneath you again.
 Here are a few additional tips and insights for pinning down suspended midwinter panfish over basins.

 Rocking the Boat

 When you find an area that is holding fish, half the equation is finding the fish but remember that over basins and open water, the fish also don’t usually have a problem finding you.
 Visibility is often excellent where fish can see your presentation from several feet away.
 When I am first breaking down a location, I often try to amplify that even more by fishing with large aggressive lures and fishing those lures high in the water column.
-I often find that I catch some of the largest panfish in the school (both bluegill and crappie) by fishing big and high.
+I often find that I catch some of the largest panfish in the suspended school (both bluegill and crappie) by fishing big and high.
 In fact, we recently filmed and aired a television episode which is on our YouTube channel called Heavy Metal Crappie.
 We used the CPT Pinhead Minnow Spoon and fished these spoons high in the water column aggressively with no bait.
 Flutter spoons, horizontal swim lures like Salmo Chubby Darters and other high visibility presentations often trigger big fish not just because of size and profile but because fish can see these lures from several feet away.
 If you can fish several feet above the fish, guess which fish climbs up several feet the fastest?
 Usually the bigger fish.

 I have often been surprised more bluegill and crappie anglers don’t use droppers or chains below spoons.
 Often regarded as a perch tactic, chain droppers can work excellent over basins when the bite is off because you have the weight and flash of a spoon with the delicate finesse of the dropper.
-Especially with bluegill and sunfish, chains can be flat out deadly when fish get finicky.
+Especially with bluegill and sunfish, chains can be flat-out deadly when fish get finicky.
 As a rule of thumb, we see many of these open water basin bites get more difficult as the winter progresses.
 Chain droppers can be difference makers and are very overlooked by many anglers.

 Regarding small profile horizontal and vertical ice jigs for panfish, I prefer a lot of tungsten jigs when fishing these suspended fish.
 There are many reasons why I like the extra denseness or weight of tungsten.
-The biggest advantage of tungsten in my opinion is the extra weight makes the entire presentation more sensitive and you can sometimes get away with using heavier line like three- or four-pound test.
+The biggest advantage of tungsten, in my opinion, is the extra weight makes the entire presentation more sensitive and you can sometimes get away with using a heavier line like three- or four-pound test.
 Tungsten will often make three-pound test feel like two-pound test.
 The advantages of tungsten become even more apparent when you really must scale down to the smaller sizes.
 Classic tungsten jigs that have become popular with winter panfish anglers include the Clam Pro Tackle Drop Jig.
-On the toughest bites, experiment with some of the vertical tear drop style tungsten jigs like the CPT Half Ant.
+On the toughest bites, experiment with some of the vertical teardrop style tungsten jigs like the CPT Half Ant.
 Vertical jigs seem to offer a more subtle footprint and smaller profile when fish are looking up at the jig.
 Use horizontal jigs and soft plastics to find fish.
 Use the vertical jigs and live bait like waxworms to keep catching fish when they get tougher after you start to wear out your welcome.

-Soft plastics like the original Makki paired up with a horizontal tungsten jig has probably been one of the hottest crazes over the past decade for good reason.
+Soft plastics like the original Makki paired up with a horizontal tungsten jig have probably been one of the hottest crazes over the past decade for good reason.
 I personally use soft plastics whenever I can because I like the durability and action of soft plastics.
-Soft plastics however are not the end all.
+Soft plastics however are not the end-all.
 On tough bites, there are still situations where live bait like Eurolarvae and waxworms reigns king.
 I often look at the ceiling in which fish will climb as the indicator between plastics and bait.
 If fish will accelerate and rise three feet or more to hit a presentation, I will often use soft plastic all day.
-If fish wont accelerate and barely budge a foot or less in the water column, expect the bite to be tougher and expect live bait to save the day.
+If fish won’t accelerate and barely budge a foot or less in the water column, expect the bite to be tougher and expect live bait to save the day.
 Especially with big sunfish and bluegill, waxworms and grubs can be key on tougher bites.